-The government has just announced new guidelines for the HAMP foreclosure prevention program.
+New guidelines for the HAMP foreclosure prevention program:

 - Borrowers who are being evaluated for HAMP suitability will not face a foreclosure sale during that evaluation period.
 However, they may still receive eviction notices and letters regarding their pending foreclosure.

 - Borrowers who in an active bankruptcy case may still be able to apply for and participate in the HAMP foreclosure prevention plan.
 This could mean more leverage for homeowners in bankruptcy who want to keep their home and receive a mortgage loan modification.

 - Borrowers cannot be sent into foreclosure until they have either been evaluated for mortgage help, have been deemed ineligible for the HAMP program or other foreclosure prevention plans and/or has been offered help that was turned down by the borrower facing foreclosure.